 The Burleson Municipal Court does not provide attorneys for defendants.
 If you need legal advice, please contact the attorney of your choice.

-If after two appearances, the case is not resolved, the Municipal Court will set the case for a status conference, unless good cause is shown.
-Both the attorney and the defendant are required to attend the status conference hearing and any further proceedings.
+If after two court settings, the case is not resolved, the Municipal Court will set the case for a Status Conference, unless good cause is shown.
+Both the attorney and the defendant are required to attend the Status Conference Hearing and any further proceedings.

 Attorneys understand and agree to complete any forms required on behalf of their client and to provide any other necessary documentation required by the Municipal Court.

-Please note that cases where a pro se defendant hires an attorney after setting the case for trial will proceed to trial as scheduled.
-Such cases will not be set on pre-trial or status dockets without additional action from the Municipal Court.
+Please note that cases where a Pro Se Defendant hires an attorney after setting the case for Trial will proceed to Trial as scheduled.
+Such cases will not be set on Pre-Trial or Status Docket without additional action from the Municipal Court.